appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/writing-javascript-in-appsmith.md

 Appsmith is a low-code tool that lets us build tools and user interfaces.
 We’ll be using JavaScript to interact with the UI Widgets, APIs, and Database Queries during this process of building applications.
 In this guide, we’ll be looking at some of the basic operations with JavaScript to help us understand how easy and fun building apps on Appsmith is!

-## **Moustache Syntax**
+## **Mustache Syntax**

-The Moustache syntax helps us write JavaScript anywhere in Appsmith.
-For example, say if you want to render the data onto a table from API, on Appsmith, you can drag and drop the table widget, open the property pane and inside the table data, use moustache syntax to call the API.
+The Mustache syntax helps us write JavaScript anywhere in Appsmith.
+For example, say if you want to render the data onto a table from API, on Appsmith, you can drag and drop the table widget, open the property pane and inside the table data, use mustache syntax to call the API.

 ```javascript
 {{ myApiEndpoint.data.field1 }}